agustinkoszczej/lenovo-watchdog/README.md

 # lenovo-watchdpg
-This is an application for checking stock availability on a Lenovo laptop :).
-It connects to an affinity portal webpage, logs in using a promotional code.
-If there's stock, it will send an email notification.
+This is an application for checking stock availability on a Lenovo laptop sale:).

+It connects to an affinity portal webpage, logs in using a promotional code and will check with a given frequency _(set as environment variable)_ and if there's stock available, it will send an email notification.

 Some of the main technologies used: ```Python```, ```SendGrid``` _(for email notifications)_ and ```Selenium```_(for webpage automation)_.

 ## How to run